 Pros: Minimal gear requirements as almost every established route has been bolted for sport leading.
 A rope, a set of quick draws and a buddy is all you need for a day of climbing.
 It's possible to climb here in the winter on a mild sunny day when the sun warms the rock on the south-facing side.

 Cons: Not a place for beginner sport leaders.
-Even though there are several easy and moderate routes, the rock on then is often polished and they can be run out since they were bolted by six-foot-tall, 5.14-climbing first ascensionists.
+Even though there are several easy and moderate routes, the rock on them is often polished and they can be run out since they were bolted by six-foot-tall, 5.14-climbing first ascensionists.
 So routes in the 5.6-5.9 range often feel harder than their grades.
 Harder climbs, those above 5.10, feel more like their grades imply.
 Bringing a pole to stick-clip the first bolt (or even two bolts) isn't a bad idea.
 The rock isn't as solid as Taylor's Falls, and chunks of it do come off.
 You'll also need to wear a helmet for protection from regular climbing hazards, and also from rocks that local kids seem to enjoy throwing from the top of the bluff.

 Willow River State Park, Hudson, WI